Perseus333/website/_blog/jekyll-first-plugin.md

 ### The Simple way

-We have already done it the simple way in the example from [[#Creating Your Gem Specification Reference]].
-In your `.gemspec` from your gem root folder, you can just change the version from `s.version`.
+We have already done it the simple way in the example from [#Creating Your Gem Specification Reference](#Creating Your Gem Specification Reference).
+In your `.gemspec` from your gem root folder, you can change the version from `s.version`.
 Note that the `s` can be whatever you specified as `Gem::Specification::new` in the gemspec.

 ### The "correct" way